Donmuerin/C-plus-plus-Training/README.md

 # Training
-Just some practices in C++ and Java
+Just some practices in C++, C and Java